mhusm/maps-boilerplate-2018/howto.md

 link to the other file

 ## Using the location of a (mobile) device
+You can access the geolocation of your users.
+They have to give you permission to do that.
+Use [this guide](https://developers.google.com/maps/documentation/javascript/geolocation) to learn how you can access the location from the browser.
+You can find further resources on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).

 ## Testing the project on a mobile device
 ### Device emulation on the desktop